Keberneth/Zabbix-Extensions-Apps/README.md

-# Application, integrations and templates for Zabbix and Netbox.
+# Linux service for Zabbix Network Map and integration script from Zabbix to Netbox.
 Using Netbox as a source of truth for virtual machines and network and use Zabbix to get more and better instight in the environment, not just monitoring.